andresebr/kumodd/README.md

 revision are computed by Kmodd.
 These names are not found in the data retrieved from google drive, but rather computed from the metadata retrieved from Google Drive.

-md5Match is either 'match', 'MISMATCH' or 'n/a' for native Google Apps filest that do no report a fileSize.
+md5Match is either 'match', 'MISMATCH' or 'n/a' for native Google Apps filest that do not report a fileSize.

-sizeMatch is either 'match', 'MISMATCH' or a percentge ratio of local/remove file size.
+sizeMatch is either 'match' or a percentge ratio of local/remote file size.

-modTimeMatch is either 'match', 'MISMATCH' or days HH:MM:SS of the remote - local Last Modified time.
+modTimeMatch is either 'match' or the time difference of Last Modified time in DAYS HH:MM:SS.

 revision is the number of available revisions in Google drive.